litaliano00-dev/litaliano00-dev/README.md

 ## 🎯 About Me

-I lead **[OPFTS](https://github.com/opfts)** — *Only Privacy Focused Tech Stuff* — an organization dedicated to creating privacy-respecting software and infrastructure.
+I lead **[VTRUS](https://github.com/VeroTRUS)** — *Vero Technical & Universal Security* — an organization dedicated to creating privacy-respecting software and infrastructure.

 I'm **Italian**, deeply passionate about open-source development, and a Linux enthusiast.
 I believe in building secure, transparent solutions that respect user privacy and freedom.